Romance languages: Modern status

 Portuguese is the official language of six African countries (Angola, Cape Verde, Guinea-Bissau, Mozambique, Equatorial Guinea, and São Tomé and Príncipe), and is spoken as a native language by perhaps 16 million residents of that continent.
 In Asia, Portuguese is co-official with other languages in East Timor and Macau, while most Portuguese-speakers in Asia—some 400,000—are in Japan due to return immigration of Japanese Brazilians.
 In North America 1,000,000 people speak Portuguese as their home language, mainly immigrants from Brazil, Portugal, and other Portuguese-speaking countries and their descendants.
 In Oceania, Portuguese is the second most spoken Romance language, after French, due mainly to the number of speakers in East Timor.
 Its closest relative, Galician, has co-official status in the autonomous community of Galicia in Spain, together with Spanish.

 Outside Europe, French is spoken natively most in the Canadian province of Quebec, and in parts of New Brunswick and Ontario.
 Canada is officially bilingual, with French and English being the official languages and government services in French theoretically mandated to be provided nationwide.
 In parts of the Caribbean, such as Haiti, French has official status, but most people speak creoles such as Haitian Creole as their native language.
 French also has official status in much of Africa, with relatively few native speakers but large numbers of second language speakers.

 Although Italy also had some colonial possessions before World War II, its language did not remain official after the end of the colonial period.
 As a result, Italian outside Italy and Switzerland is now spoken only as a minority language by immigrant communities in North and South America and Australia.
 In some former Italian colonies in Africa—namely Libya, Eritrea and Somalia—it is spoken by a few educated people in commerce and government.
+It is a co-official language with Portuguese in two municipalities of Brazil (Santa Teresa, Espírito Santo and Encantado, Rio Grande do Sul).

 Romania did not establish a colonial empire.
 The native range of Romanian includes Moldova, where it is the dominant language and spoken by a majority of the population, and neighboring areas in Serbia (Vojvodina and the Bor District), Bulgaria, Hungary, and Ukraine (Bukovina, Budjak) and in some villages between the Dniester and Bug rivers.
 As with Italian, Romanian is spoken outside its ethnic range by immigrant communities.
 In Europe, Romanian speakers form about two percent of the population in Italy, Spain, and Portugal.
 Romanian is also spoken in Israel by Romanian Jews, where it is the native language of five percent of the population, and is spoken by many more as a secondary language.
 The Aromanian language is spoken today by Aromanians in Bulgaria, North Macedonia, Albania, Kosovo, and Greece.
 Flavio Biondo was the first scholar to have observed (in 1435) linguistic affinities between the Romanian and Italian languages, as well as their common Latin origin.